igorhub/devcard/README.md

 A devcard is a playground for visualizations and quick experiments.
-You write its code with our own editor in you own codebase, and the devcards web app turns it into an web page that's shown in your browser.
+You write its code with our own editor in you own codebase, and the devcards web app turns it into a web page that's shown in your browser.
 The app watches your project's source files and re-renders the page on each save.

 See this [short video](https://youtu.be/RciKxTDfEUA) for a quick demonstration.